 About half of the caregivers we surveyed had to travel long distances to deal with the estate.
-This means that they had to take a significant amount of time off from work—with 47 percent losing several hours per week, and more than 13 percent needing extended leave.
+This means that they had to take a significant amount of time off from work.
+47 percent lost several hours per week, and more than 13 percent needed extended leave.
 Furthermore, they missed valuable recharge time with their families.

 Coupled with a lack of preparation, the stress can quickly build.
 Almost 70 percent of caregivers told us they were surprised by the responsibilities of managing the estate or felt completely unprepared.
 Two out of every ten admitted they had “no clue where to start.”